mytbk/liveusb-builder/README.md

 - [Yumi](https://www.pendrivelinux.com/yumi-multiboot-usb-creator/): a Windows GUI multiboot USB builder, I need a similar tool that runs on GNU/Linux, so I created this project
 - [aguslr/multibootusb](https://github.com/aguslr/multibootusb): provides grub.cfg files for many CD images, I used some of the kernel command line of distros in this project, but some grub.cfg files use features provided by GRUB and thus not portable for loaders like syslinux
+- [Ventoy](https://www.ventoy.net): a new multiboot USB project that supports making a live USB with most of the CD images.
+It has its own boot loader so doesn't rely on GRUB or syslinux config files.
 - [MultiBootLiveUSB](https://github.com/moontide/MultiBootLiveUSB)
 - [Multiboot USB drive - ArchWiki](https://wiki.archlinux.org/index.php/Multiboot_USB_drive)
 - [cbodden/multiboot](https://github.com/cbodden/multiboot)